mads-hartmann/connections/docs/import.md

 ### Preview import

 Parse an OPML file and return a preview of what will be imported.
 Each outline with feeds becomes a person.
+OPML folder structure is converted to tags.

 ```
 POST /import/opml/preview